About the NBS | Social Responsibility of the NBS

 Responsibility towards employees

-Human resources and a responsible recruitment policy are the cornerstone and the key prerequisite for successful performance of the National Bank of Serbia.
-With a view to improving motivation, expertise, and efficiency of its staff, the National Bank of Serbia offers various education and training opportunities such as undergraduate and postgraduate studies, professional training and foreign language courses, seminars in the country and abroad, and taking exams to acquire international certificates.
+Human resources and a responsible recruitment policy are the cornerstone and the key prerequisite for successful performance of the NBS.
+With a view to improving motivation, expertise, and efficiency of its staff, the NBS offers various education and training opportunities such as undergraduate and postgraduate studies, professional training and foreign language courses, seminars in the country and abroad, and taking exams to acquire international certificates.